This page is designed to answer the following questions:

 - Diabetic coma

-It is also worth noting that the care sector has one of the highest prevalence rates for work-related stress, depression and anxiety.
+It is also worth noting that the health and social care sector has one of the highest prevalence rates for work-related stress, depression and anxiety.

 Example question and answer